wix-incubator/wix-react-tools/docs/react-component-features/disposable.md

 ## API

 ### `disposable.This`
 The signature of the class this feature enhances.
-It has but one field:
+It has one field:
 ```ts
   readonly disposer: Disposers;
 ```